Physical Therapist Assistant: Duties, Pay + How to Become One

 Get started toward a PTA career

-If you’re interested in pursuing a career as a PTA, then you might consider taking a cost-effective, flexible course through Coursera to gain job-relevant skills.
-In the University of Toronto's Managing Your Health: The Role of Physical Therapy and Exercise, you'll such job-relevant as exercise and cardiovascular disease and the importance of physical activity.
+In the University of Toronto's Managing Your Health: The Role of Physical Therapy and Exercise, you'll gain job-relevant knowledge of exercise and cardiovascular disease and the importance of physical activity.

 Article sources